Hermine19/yii2first/README.md

 # yii2first
-#this is my first yii2 project
+#this is my first yii2 project, i will do my best.